There is a specific kind of evening in Maui that should probably come with a liability waiver.

 Within two days, I found what I was certain was the right boat.

-A Contessa 26.
-It's a British design with a fierce offshore reputation — heavy, compact, virtually indestructible — the kind of boat that earned its credentials in the 1979 Fastnet Race, one of the most deadly offshore events in sailing history.
+A Contessa 26 — The little sister ship of the famous Contessa 32, a British design with a fierce offshore reputation — heavy, compact, virtually indestructible — the kind of boat that earned its credentials in the 1979 Fastnet Race, one of the most deadly offshore events in sailing history.
 Of the 303 boats that started that race, 24 sank or were abandoned.
-The five Contessa 26s that entered all finished.
+The five Contessa 32s that entered all finished.
 Every single one.
 If you want a reason to trust a boat, that's a fairly good one.
+Grant it the 26 footer is significantly smaller — but never mind that.

 The owner was a German man named Klaus — methodical and precise, the kind of person who had clearly thought carefully about what the boat was worth and was not going to be moved from that number by any American enthusiasm.